YingJhen-Su/js_weather-app/README.md

 -   Switch different city
 -   See all weather forecast in a horizontal slider
 -   Switch different forecast period
+-   Get the weather forecast of the previously selected city

 ### Screenshot